giry-dev/mangrove-docs/docs/general/kandel/potential-risks/potential-risks.md

 * Lack of transparency in crypto asset management and markets;

 That being said, please note that the **Kandel strategy has been thoroughly audited** by ChainSecurity.

-## AAVE

-Kandel on AAVE exposes users to potential risks associated with AAVE protocol.
-More details can be found on [AAVE documentation](https://docs.aave.com/risk/asset-risk/methodology).